 Michael joined Maryland Hunger Solutions in July 2013 as Director.
 In this role, he is helping to lead Maryland’s premier hunger advocacy, education, and outreach organization as it works to end hunger and improve the nutrition, health, economic security, and well-being of low-income families in Maryland.
-Michael serves in a leadership role in many statewide coalitions and is a core advisor in the Governor’s Partnership to End Childhood Hunger.
+Michael serves in a leadership role in many statewide coalitions and is a collaborator with other anti-poverty advocates.

 Michael has a B.A. in communications arts and sciences from Michigan State University.